A journey of 1000 miles begins with a single step. – Lao Tzu

 Life in the field while vagabonding can take on a whole new meaning.
-Tasks that were once mundane and uninteresting are suddenly an adventure.
-Your mind will stay sharp and your senses will be on fire as you absorb this strange new world around you.
+Tasks that were once mundane and uninteresting are suddenly a challenge.
+Adventure comes easily.
+Your mind will stay sharp, and your senses will be on fire as you absorb this strange new world around you.

 Talk to Everyone

-Make it a point to talk to everyone, locals and travelers, at every opportunity.
+Make it a point to talk to everyone — locals and travelers — at every opportunity.
 Approach people everywhere possible.
-The experience is about the people that you meet, not just some snappy pictures of landscapes.
-Travel is also perpetual; you may end up with friends in dozens of countries that are inviting you to come stay for free!
+Don’t stick to your usual social filters.
+The travel experience is largely about the people you meet, not just becoming Instafamous with pictures of you in front of monuments and landscapes.
+Travel is also perpetual; you may end up with friends in dozens of countries who will invite you to come stay for free!

 Log Your Journey

 Keeping a public blog is great, but carry a small personal journal as well.
-Record your feelings, thoughts, and experiences so that you can re-live your trip in detail later.
-You will see so many new things and meet so many new people, it will be impossible to retain it all in memory.
+Record your private feelings, thoughts, and experiences so that you can re-live your trip in detail a decade later.
+You will see so many new things and meet so many new people, retaining it all in memory is impossible.
 Write things down!

-People, Americans in particular, are programmed to think that long-term travel is a lifestyle only for the rich.
-Come home and share the news, break the stereotypes, and encourage others that are unsure about taking that first step.
+Doing so is good karma.
+People — Americans in particular — are programmed to think that long-term travel is a lifestyle only for the rich or retired.
+Come home and share the news, break the stereotypes, and encourage others who dream of escape but are unsure about taking that first step.

-Read about my feelings when I finished my first year of backpacking travel.
+- Read about my feelings when I finished my first experience of backpacking travel.

 Learn how to escape the Rat Race and start backpacking!